 Remember to give each grouping breathing space.
 And step back often to get an overarching view of your work.
 Step back far enough to literally view the negative space and make sure each element has breathing room; each shelf has breathing room; and the shelves aren’t overpowering your entire room.

-Remember your bookshelves are to be an enhancement to your space, most of us have bookshelves for our interests and function.
+Remember your bookshelves are to be an enhancement to your space, most of us use them for our interests and function.
 So be sure to use all the ideas above that incorporate function into your shelving spaces.

 And then grab your storage bin and remove everything that you can.
 Removing items is the key to minimalism, remove until you can’t remove anything else.